 - Vehicles accessing the construction site must be made aware of driving in hazardous road conditions, sharp bends, narrow roads, bad weather, on or near children or domestic animals along the road. - Vehicle movements should be kept to a minimum during rain to avoid damage to access roads. - No fences or gates on the relevant construction property must be damaged.
 All access gates to the property (construction site) to be kept closed at all times to prevent domestic and or wild animals from getting out.
 Access by unauthorised personnel should be controlled.
-The access gates to the construction areas must always be closed. - Soil erosion must be prevented at all times along the access roads and around construction areas.
+The access gates to the construction areas must always be closed. - Soil erosion must be prevented at all times along the access roads and around construction areas. - Vehicles to use existing roads and tracks as far as possible - Where and when vehicles do have to traverse the pan off of the existing tracks: - Vehicles should avoid the softer patches of soil with visible salt cover. - If there are more than one vehicles, the trailing vehicles must avoid following in the lead vehicles tracks - The same tracks should not be used over again - Vehicle movements must be avoided when the pan is wet - Access to the pan by private vehicles must be limited, or even prohibited.
+It is recommended that spectators be transported to the designated viewing areas with busses.
+A designated parking area should be established

-7.10.28 Socio-Cultural Issues
+7.10.28 Socio-Cultural and Socio-economic Issues